TupakAmaru13/Nalya_JS_lessons/README.md

 # JS_Lessons

-This is study files for beginners
+These are study files for beginners